Transcormer: Transformer for Sentence Scoring with Sliding Language Modeling: Background

 \subsection{Sentence Scoring}

-Sentence scoring has a long-term development history in NLP applications, especially in reranking tasks (\eg, reranking for machine translation~\cite{Shankar2004SMT,Raphael2017SMT,Libin2004SMT,Franz2003SMT} or speech recognition~\cite{Yukun2017ASR}).
+Sentence scoring has a long history in NLP applications, especially in reranking tasks (\eg, reranking for machine translation~\cite{Shankar2004SMT,Raphael2017SMT,Libin2004SMT,Franz2003SMT} or speech recognition~\cite{Yukun2017ASR}).
 Generally, given $n$-best candidates generated by text generation models, reranking aims at scoring each candidate to select the best answer.
-Early works~\cite{Shankar2004SMT,Raphael2017SMT,Libin2004SMT,Franz2003SMT} mainly used statistical LM to calculate the sentence scores and some works~\cite{Auli2014Rerank,Terumasa2018SMT} tried to combine statistical LMs with RNN-based LM for sentence scoring.
-Recently, directly using end-to-end neural network based LM has became the de facto approach for scoring and has been widely used in many NLP tasks~\cite{Yingce2019WMT,Nathan2019WMT,Yuguang2017WMT}.
-Specifically, causal language modeling (CLM) and masked language modeling (MLM) are the most representative language modeling methods, which are famous as GPT~\cite{Radford2018GPT,radford2019GPT2,Tom2020GPT3} and BERT~\cite{devlin2019bert} respectively.
-The details of CLM and MLM are described in below.

-\paragraph{CLM} CLM is to model sequence based on the previous tokens in a chain-style rule.
-Assuming the target sequence is ${\bf y} = \{y_1, \cdots, y_{|y|}\}$, where $y_i$ is the $i$-th token, so the probability estimation function of CLM is $\sum_{i=1}^{|y|} \log P(y_i|y_{<i})$.
-Hence, CLM can obtain the probability of each token of the sentence in a single pass, but can only capture unidirectional information.
+Early works~\cite{Shankar2004SMT,Raphael2017SMT,Libin2004SMT,Franz2003SMT,Auli2014Rerank,Terumasa2018SMT} mainly used statistical LM or combined it with RNN-based LM to calculate the sentence scores.
+Recently, end-to-end neural network based LM has became the de facto approach for scoring and has been applied in many NLP tasks~\cite{Yingce2019WMT,Nathan2019WMT,Yuguang2017WMT}.
+Specifically, causal language modeling (CLM) and masked language modeling (MLM) are the most representative language modeling methods, among which GPT~\cite{Radford2018GPT,radford2019GPT2,Tom2020GPT3} and BERT~\cite{devlin2019bert} are the most famous examples, respectively.
+As aforementioned, CLM conditions on the previous states to predict next token so that it can obtain the probability of each token of the sentence in a single pass, but can only capture unidirectional information.
+For MLM, it is able to use bidirectional context for prediction but the masked-prediction mechanism limits MLM to producing the probability of all tokens within one forward pass (since MLM can only provide the probability of masked tokens).
+To calculate the sentence score, a kind of solutions~\cite{Alex2019BERTMouth,Joonbo2019reranking,Chiu2021Reranking} is to forward multiple times and only mask one token each time.
+Therefore, the MLM for sentence scoring is formulated as: $\sum_{i=1}^{|{\bf x}|} \log P(x_i|{\bf x}_{\backslash x_i})$.
+We can find that the cost of MLM for scoring needs $|{\bf x}|$ inference passes, which is too time-consuming.